 To advance opportunities for recycling in Colorado, the state legislature passed the Recycling Resources Economic Opportunity (RREO) Act of 2007.
-This established a grant and rebate program to help create or expand existing recycling programs, and to provide rebate opportunities for Colorado businesses and organizations that are actively providing recycling services.
+This established a grant program to help create or expand existing recycling programs, and to provide rebate opportunities for Colorado businesses and organizations that are actively providing recycling services.
 Funding for the RREO program is generated by tipping fees on solid waste at Colorado landfills.
-Grants and rebates are overseen by the Pollution Prevention Advisory Board and its corresponding assistance committee, and are administered by the Colorado Department of Public Health and Environment recycling grants team.
+Grants and rebates are overseen by the Pollution Prevention Advisory Board and its corresponding assistance committee, and are administered by the Colorado Department of Public Health and Environment waste diversion team.

 RREO grant funding promotes economic development through the management of materials that would otherwise be landfilled.
 Funds are typically available to support source reduction, recycling, composting, anaerobic digestion, and beneficial use/reuse projects for a wide variety of materials.

 The RREO program has historically offered one Waste Diversion Grant opportunity per fiscal year in Fall/Winter for projects greater than $30,000.
 When possible, the program also offers a Mini-Grant opportunity in the Spring for projects between $10,000 - $30,000.
 The fiscal year runs from July 1 - June 30, and grant availability and timelines are subject to change.
 Government entities, public or private schools, colleges and universities, for-profit businesses, or nonprofit organizations operating in Colorado are eligible to apply.
 Read the open grant opportunity section to learn more.